The National Trust is the custodian of collections of artefacts important to the history of Queensland and its inhabitants.

 The Hou Wang Chinese Temple and Museum site was chosen by Chinese settlers in the early years of the twentieth century.
 The temple is the only one of its type outside China to be dedicated to Hou Wang.
 This Chinese museum has an ornate interior with original wood carvings.
 Discover amazing collections in the interpretive museum that features interactive displays using a ‘world-first’ artefact scanner.

-Our James Cook Museum houses an original anchor from HMB Endeavour.
+Our Cooktown Museum houses an original anchor from HMB Endeavour.
 It was thrown overboard after Lieutenant James Cook’s ship struck a section of the Great Barrier Reef in 1770.
-Along with cannons also thrown overboard, the anchor lay on seabed for over 200 years, until a recovery effort in 1971.
+Along with cannons also thrown overboard, the anchor lay on the seabed for over 200 years, until a recovery effort in 1971.
 One cannon from the ship is also on display.